 Want to add an attic access door to create usable storage space?
 Creating a small attic door (or scuttle hole) is a simple weekend project.
 Learn how below!

-It was recommended during the inspection to have an attic access panel added so they could inspect so we did that during the buying process.
+It was recommended during the inspection to have an attic door added so they could inspect the attic, so we did that during the buying process.

 Original Scuttle Attic Before Renovation

-The original attic access panel was just through that small door frame that you see below and immediately on the left-side of it.
-So anyways, we had an attic access panel when we moved in.
+Originally, attic access was just through that small door frame that you see below and immediately on the left-side of it.
+So anyways, we had an attic access cover when we moved in.

 Fresh Drywall Ceiling with No Access Door For Attic

-Anyways, since we had to create the small attic access panel again, I thought to take photos of the process so I could share the process with you.
-Let’s get through some common questions first!
+Anyways, since we had to create the small attic door again, I thought to take photos of the process so I could share the process with you.
+Let's get through some common questions first!

 Attic Access Door FAQS

-A scuttle attic is a hole in the drywall ceiling that leads to the attic with a small attic access panel that covers it.
+An attic scuttle is a hole in the drywall ceiling that leads to the attic with an attic hatch covering the scuttle (or hole).
 Our small little attic access panel would technically be referred to as a scuttle attic.

 I found a good article that has a bit more information on scuttle attics, if you’d like to read more.